FAQ - Studying with a disability and/ or chronic illness(es)

 The reimbursement is handled by the AStA of your university (General Students' Committee).
 The AStA requires proof of disability and a valid token.
 You can get the token from the pension office.
 Ideally, the stamp should begin with the semester, i.e. on 1st of April or 1st of October.

-After graduation: Career entry with a handicap
+After graduation: Career entry with disabilities and/ or chronic illnesses

 Career Centre, Hochschulteam and Arbeitsagentur